Sabine Verheyen

-Sabine Verheyen (born 24 October 1964) is a German architect and politician who has been serving as a Member of the European Parliament since 2009.
+Sabine Verheyen (born 24 October 1964) is a German architect and politician who has served as the First Vice-President of the European Parliament since July 2024, having been a Member of the European Parliament (MEP) since 2009.
 She is a member of the Christian Democratic Union, part of the European People's Party.

 Education and personal life

 From 1983 to 1988, Verheyen studied architecture at the Aachen University of Applied Sciences.
 She is married and has three children.

 In Brussels, Verheyen has been sharing an apartment with fellow parliamentarian Monika Hohlmeier since 2009.

 Political career

 Career in local politics

 Verheyen joined the Christian Democratic Union (CDU) in 1990.
-Since 2001 she has been a member of the leadership of the CDU in North Rhine-Westphalia and since 2002 member of the Regional Executive Committee of the CDU Municipal Policy Association (KPV).
+Since 2001 she has been a member of the leadership of the CDU in North Rhine-Westphalia and since 2002 a member of the Regional Executive Committee of the CDU Municipal Policy Association (KPV).

-From 1994 to 2009 Verheyen was member of the city council of Aachen.
+From 1994 to 2009 Verheyen was a member of the city council of Aachen.
 From 1999 to 2009 she was mayor of Aachen and member of the Euregio Council.